madebyskovie-tech/bibby/README.md

 ## Tech Stack

 -   **Frontend:** HTML5, CSS3, TypeScript
+-   **Build Tool:** Vite
 -   **Styling:** Tailwind CSS (via CDN), Custom CSS for theming and animations
 -   **AI:** Google Gemini API (`@google/genai`)
 -   **Fonts:** Google Fonts (Inter)

 ## Prerequisites

--   A modern web browser (Chrome, Firefox, Safari, Edge).
--   A local web server to serve the files (required for ES Modules to work correctly).
+-   Node.js and npm (or yarn).
 -   A **Google Gemini API Key**.

 ## Getting Started

 ### 1. API Key Configuration

 This project requires a Google Gemini API key to power its AI features.
-The application is designed to be run in an environment where this key is provided as `process.env.API_KEY`.
+The application is designed to be run in an environment where this key is provided as an environment variable named `API_KEY`.

-**Important:** Standard browser environments do not have a `process` object.
-This project assumes it's being run on a platform or with a development server (like Vite, Parcel, or Webpack) that replaces `process.env.API_KEY` with a valid key during the serving or building process.
-To run this project, you must first ensure your environment is configured to do this.
+You must ensure that the `API_KEY` environment variable is available in your shell before running the development or build commands.
+For hosting platforms like Render, this should be set in the service's environment variable settings.

-### 2. Running the Application Locally
+### 2. Installation & Running

-Once the API key is configured in your environment, you can serve the project files using any simple local web server.

-1. Navigate to the project's root directory in your terminal.
-2. Start a web server.
-Here are two common options:

-    -   **Using Python:**
+1.  **Install dependencies:**
     ```bash
-        # For Python 3
-        python3 -m http.server
+    # Using npm
+    npm install

+    # Or using yarn
+    yarn install
     ```

-    -   **Using Node.js (requires the `http-server` package):**
+2.  **Run in Development Mode:**
+    To run the app with a local development server and hot-reloading:
     ```bash
-        # If you don't have http-server, you can run it with npx
-        npx http-server
+    # Using npm
+    npm run dev

+    # Or using yarn
+    yarn dev
     ```

-3. Open your web browser and navigate to the local address provided by the server (e.g., `http://localhost:8000` or `http://127.0.0.1:8080`).
+3.  **Build for Production:**
+    To create an optimized build for deployment:
+    ```bash
+    # Using npm
+    npm run build

+    # Or using yarn
+    yarn build
+    ```
+    This creates a `dist` directory with the final static assets.

+4.  **Start Production Server:**
+    The `start` command is used by hosting platforms like Render to serve the built application.
+It runs after the `build` command is complete.
+    ```bash
+    # Using npm
+    npm run start

+    # Or using yarn
+    yarn start
+    ```
+    This command will serve the contents of the `dist` folder.

 ## File Structure

 ```
 .
+├── dist/              # The build output directory (created after `npm run build`)
+├── node_modules/      # Project dependencies (created after `npm install`)
 ├── index.html         # The main HTML entry point for the application.
 ├── index.css          # Custom styles, theming, and animations.
-├── index.tsx        # The core application logic in TypeScript.
+├── index.ts           # The core application logic in TypeScript.
+├── package.json       # Defines project scripts and dependencies.
+├── tsconfig.json      # TypeScript compiler configuration.
+├── vite.config.ts     # Vite build tool configuration.
 ├── metadata.json      # Project metadata.
 └── README.md          # This file.
 ```

 ## License